Food Systems for Off-Grid Living

 Food systems rely on daily habits:

-That’s why food is closely tied to daily homestead practices, not isolated as a single project.
+That is why food is closely tied to daily homestead practices and off-grid water management.

 Food security is built slowly.